Ernest Hemingway: Spanish Civil War

 In late August he returned to France and flew from Paris to Barcelona and then to Valencia.
 In September he visited the front in Belchite and then on to Teruel.
 On his return to Madrid Hemingway wrote his only play, The Fifth Column, as the city was being bombarded by the Francoist army.
 He went back to Key West for a few months in January 1938.
 It was a frustrating time: he found it hard to write, fretted over poor reviews for To Have and Have Not, bickered with Pauline, followed the news from Spain avidly and planned the next trip.
 He took two trips to Spain in 1938.
 In November he visited the location of the Battle of the Ebro, the last republican stand, along with other British and American journalists.
 They arrived to find the last bridge destroyed and had to retreat across the turbulent Ebro in a rowboat, Hemingway at the oars, "pulling for dear life".

 In early 1939, Hemingway crossed to Cuba in his boat to live in the Hotel Ambos Mundos in Havana.
 This was the separation phase of a slow and painful split from Pauline, which began when Hemingway met Martha Gellhorn.
-Martha soon joined him in Cuba, and they rented Finca Vigía ("Lookout Farm"), a 15 acre property 15 mi from Havana.
-That summer while visiting with Pauline and the children in Wyoming, she took the children and left him.
-When his divorce from Pauline was finalized, he and Martha were married on November 20, 1940, in Cheyenne, Wyoming.
+Martha soon joined him and they rented Finca Vigía ("Lookout Farm"), a 15 acre property 15 mi from Havana.
+That summer he visited Pauline and the children in Wyoming, when she took the children and left him.
+Once his divorce from Pauline was finalized he married Martha on November 20, 1940, in Cheyenne.

 Hemingway followed the pattern established after his divorce from Hadley and moved again.
 He split his time between Cuba and the newly established resort Sun Valley.
 He was at work on For Whom the Bell Tolls, which he began in March 1939 and finished in July 1940.
 His pattern was to move around while working on a manuscript, and he wrote For Whom the Bell Tolls in Cuba, Wyoming, and Sun Valley.
 Published that October, it became a book-of-the-month choice, sold half a million copies within months, was nominated for a Pulitzer Prize, and as Meyers describes, "triumphantly re-established Hemingway's literary reputation".

 In January 1941, Martha was sent to China on assignment for Collier's magazine.
 Hemingway went with her, sending in dispatches for the newspaper PM.
 Meyers writes that Hemingway had little enthusiasm for the trip or for China, Although his dispatches for PM provided incisive insights of the Sino-Japanese War according to Reynolds, with analysis of Japanese incursions into the Philippines sparking an "American war in the Pacific".
 In August, Hemingway returned to Finca Vigía.
 In September, he left for Sun Valley.